nabil34000/schatzhauser/docs/proof_of_work.md

 ```

 Why headers instead of bodies in PoW: "Headers keep the PoW metadata separate from the JSON body, which keeps the register payload clean, avoids mixing transport-level proof with application data, lets the server check PoW before reading or parsing the body (protecting body-size limits and parsers), and makes PoW uniformly attachable to any route without changing its JSON schema."

+PoW is headers-only early return, no fallbacks to json body, no need to read it.

 ### 5. Proof-of-Work Parameters